-As an introvert/extrovert, I’ve realised I’m actually built for this, strangely enough.
-The crisis has made me feel much calmer and I know I’m not alone with these sentiments.
-Anyway, I don’t know what to say, the UK government have handled the situation badly, black and brown people are dying in record numbers.
+I feel pretty calm despite the madness… Anyway, I don’t know what to say, the UK government have handled the situation badly, black and brown people are dying in record numbers.

 Then there’s the BLM movement that has been galvanised due to the tragic death of George Flloyd, cue loads of white folks rushing to demonstrate that they are not racist by sharing social media posts about how woke they are or how many times they have interacted with black people in their work.
-Some of it is well-meaning, some I find is really cringe-worthy.
+Some of it is well-meaning, some I find is really cringe.
 I have to limit my time on socials as everyone is shouting about it.
 Personally, I think it’s time white folks took the lead in addressing their part in all this.
-I’m cynical about all the social media stuff, what are you going to do outside of this virtual realm?
-How are you are going to avoid creating temporary tokenistic interventions rather than the labour intensive, challenging, durational work needed to create real change for equality and equity, what if that means you need to step down or receive less cash or commissions or whatever it is?
+How are you are going to avoid creating temporary tokenistic interventions rather than the labour intensive, challenging, durational work needed to create real change for equality and equity?
+What if that means you need to give up some power ?
 Are you still down for the cause?

 Some tracks I’ve had on lock: